larabjork/beep-boop/README.md

 _A user should be able to enter a new number and see new results over and over again._

-The following specifications were used:
+I identified the following specifications, but as of the assignment's initial due date, only the first three were achieved:
 * Spec: The program alerts the user if they enter a negative number.
     * Input: "-111"
     * Output: Prompt to enter a number greater than 0, exact wording TBD.
 * Spec: The program returns a range of numbers from 0 to the user's inputted number
     * Input: "4"
     * Output: "0, 1, 2, 3, 4"
-* Spec: If the user enters a number less than 13, the program replaces 3 with "I'm sorry, Dave.
-I'm afraid I can't do that." in the correct position within the range of numbers.
-    * Input: "4"
-    * Output: "0, 1, 2, I'm sorry, Dave.
-I'm afraid I can't do that., 4"
+* Spec: The program returns a range of numbers from 0 to the user's inputted number, substituting specified language for 1, 2, and 3.
-    * Input: "12"
+    * Input: "54"
-    * Output: "0, 1, 2, I'm sorry, Dave.
-I'm afraid I can't do that., 4, 5, 6, 7, 8, 9, 10, 11, 12"
+    * Output: "0, Beep!, Boop!, I'm sorry, Dave.
+I'm afraid I can't do that, 4, 5, ..."
 * Spec: If the digit 3 appears anywhere in a number that is part of the returned range, the program replaces all digits with "I'm sorry, Dave.
 I'm afraid I can't do that." in the correct position within the range of numbers.
     * Input: "4"
     * Output: "0, 1, 2, I'm sorry, Dave.
 I'm afraid I can't do that., 4"